xhesjana1/Jessy-s-Journeys/README.md

 This website is my first project with Code Institute as part of my Full Stack Development Course.

-Jessy's Journal is a web application designed to offer users a chance to win a free trip to one of my top four travel destinations.
-As someone passionate about traveling, I understand that not everyone has the opportunity to explore the world the way I have.
+Jessy's Journeys is a web application designed to offer users a chance to win a free trip to one of my top four travel destinations.
+As someone passionate about travelling, I understand that not everyone has the opportunity to explore the world the way I have.

 Through this website, users can browse my top travel destinations and participate in a giveaway for a free trip by following me on social media.
 This not only helps grow my social media presence but also allows me to give an incredible 7 day trip experience to a lucky winner.

-## Creater Experience
+## Creator Experience

 Creator Goals
 * I want my webpage to be functional.
-* I want my users to navigate the nav bar easly
+* I want my users to navigate the nav bar easily
 * I want the purpose of my webpage to be clear.
 * I want my webpage to be user-friendly.
-* I want all participants to be able to complete the form and all the 5 fields are mandatory so no detials are missed when user subbmits the form.
+* I want all participants to be able to complete the form and all the 5 fields are mandatory so no detials are missed when user submit the form.

 Target Audience